Discover how to test for inflammation in the blood that could indicate risks for heart disease.

 - Lipoprotein(a) or Lp(a)

-C-reactive protein (CRP) is a marker for inflammation that is directly associated with overall heart and cardiovascular health.
+C-reactive protein (CRP) is a marker for blood inflammation and heart disease risk that is directly associated with overall heart and cardiovascular health.
 In multiple studies, CRP has been identified as a potent predictor of future cardiovascular health—and, in my opinion, one that is far more reliable than elevated cholesterol levels.

 Biological characteristics that are associated with high CRP levels include infections, high blood sugar, excess weight, and hypercoagulability of blood (sticky blood).

 Fortunately, there is a simple test that your doctor can conduct to find out how much CRP is in your blood.
-Just make sure they use the high sensitivity test (hs-CRP).
-This test doesn’t take much time; typically, blood is drawn from a vein located either on the forearm or from inside your elbow.
-The blood is then analyzed in several tests to determine the level of CRP present.
+Just make sure they use the high sensitivity CRP blood test (hs-CRP).
+This test doesn’t take much time; typically, blood is drawn from a vein located either on the forearm or from inside your elbow, then the blood is analyzed in several tests to determine the level of CRP present.